Filousa-Arminou Dam-Arminou-Filousa

 We’ve sheltered here from thunderstorms in the past but have been rather tentative about going too far back into the gloom!
 Our relatives tell us (anecdotally) that locals used to hide in this cave to escape the attacks of Arabic invaders many centuries ago.

-About 100 metres beyond the cave the track meets the F618 road.
 Turn right onto the road, crossing the river and immediately after the bridge leave the road again to join the track which leads uphill to your right (2 hours 10 minutes).

 FIL 7

-This is the old, now-defunct, road to Arminou and it zig zags up the unshaded hillside (giving panoramic views back across the valley) for 25 minutes or so before reaching the new F618 road again.
+This is the old, now disused, road to Arminou and it zig zags up the unshaded hillside (giving panoramic views back across the valley) for 25 minutes or so before reaching the new F618 road again.
 At this point, just cross the new road and join the concrete track immediately opposite which continues uphill towards Arminou (2 hours 35 minutes).

 FIL 8

-Ignore tracks off to the left and right, conitnung uphill and passing a concrete water reservoir on your right at around 2 hours 44 minutes.
+Ignore tracks off to the left and right, continuing uphill and passing a concrete water reservoir on your right at around 2 hours 44 minutes.
 The track then almost immediately widens out at a junction.
 Take the right turn onto another concrete road and continue uphill along Pafos Street to arrive in Arminou at around 2 hours 55 minutes, walking into the village along some quaint narrow streets and passing some very pretty traditional stone houses.
 It doesn’t really matter which village streets you take; just keep heading uphill and you will probably emerge out of the streets somewhere near the central point of the church of Saint Marina.

 FIL 9